 Sometimes it can feel like RV’ing just isn’t an activity for tall people.
-Especially if you’re looking to go for smaller RVs like a Class B.
+Especially if you’re looking to go for smaller RVs like a Class B, as many really aren’t that tall!

 But it doesn’t have to be that way!

-One of my close friends is 6’6″ and he wants to enjoy the joy of RV’ing in a Class B rig without having to wear a helmet or get a guaranteed back problem by being slouched 100% of the time.
-So I decided the research the best class B options for tall people and review not just the headroom available but also the size of the bed!
+One of my close friends is 6’6″ and he wants to enjoy the joy of RV’ing in a Class B rig, without having to wear a helmet or get a guaranteed back problem by being slouched 100% of the time.
+So I decided to research the best class B options for tall people, and review not just the headroom available but also the size of the bed!

 Based on my research, I believe the best Class B RV for most tall people (at least those under 6′ 6″) is the Pleasure-Way Ontour.